karthikviswanathn/token_geometry/README.md

 the distance matrices for `2242` prompts for each model.
 It is possible to have a more optimized configuration to run the above script.

-### Calculating the observables - ID, NO and cosine similarities
+### b.
+Calculating the observables - ID, NO and cosine similarities
 The following script reads the distance matrices among the token representations for each prompt and computes the observables (ID, NO and cosine similarity) computation the observables in the folder `results/Pile-Structured/Llama-3-8B`.